drydotai/drydotai-mcp-server/README.md

 1. Open the settings for the smartspace that you want to connect.
 Click the "Chat" tab and enable integration for Claude:

 <img width="1263" height="289" alt="image" src="https://github.com/user-attachments/assets/b6715e98-0523-4bcc-a04b-d061d9255e00" />

+Note that your very first 'Memories for Claude' smartspace should already be enabled as an integration for Claude.

 ## Steps to connect Dry to Claude Desktop